 The simultaneous progress of globalization and transformation processes means that capitalist economic relations are gradually taking hold all over the world, including its postsocialist part.
-And since this part of the world has, quite naturally, much weaker institutions and very meager capital resources at the current stage, it is particularly liable to become dependent on the institutionally mature and capital-rich dominant sector of the world economy.
-Thus the "oneness" of the world economy is becoming increasingly evident as a single, integrated world marketplace is formed.
-This does not contradict the fact that there is one world only but many different situations occur therein.
-As in a posh boutique: someone is the owner and someone is the supplier of high-quality merchandise; someone is a rich client and someone just a window-shopper; additionally, someone is needed just to clean the floor.
+And since this part of the world has, quite naturally, much weaker institutions and very meager capital resources at the current stage, it is particularly liable to become dependent on the institutionally mature and capital-rich dominant sector of the world

-30 Quoted after Johnson's Russia List, No. 4661, 30 November 2000.
+&lt;sup>30 Quoted after Johnson's Russia List, No. 4661, 30 November 2000.
 Janine R. Wedel, Anthropology Professor at the University of Pittsburgh, is a keen observer and unrelenting critic of the distortions accompanying the transformation.
-She was granted Grawemeyer Award for Ideas Improving World Order for her book analyzing
+She was granted Grawemeyer Award for Ideas Improving World Order for her book analyzing foreign (that is, predominantly American) aid for postsocialist countries.
+See Wedel 1998.